By Howard J. Worman, M. D.

 Lycopodium is a Homeopathic remedy used in Hepatitis and is very useful in prevention and treatment of all forms of hepatitis including hepatitis C,

-days you should have full recovery from the hepatitis.
-Cocunut taken the same way should
+hepatitis.
+Cocunut taken the same way should help this condition.

-Hepatitis -C has been reversed by above methods in three weeks and many others have used Hulda-Clark zappers successfully.
+Hepatitis -C has been reversed by above methods in three weeks and many others have used Hulda-Clark zappers successfully